Magistrate: China

 Magistrate, or chief magistrate, is also a common translation of the Chinese xianzhang (县长/縣長 literally: county leader) the political head of a county or xiàn/hsien (县/縣) which ranks in the third level of the administrative hierarchy of China.
 Magistrates are also the administrative heads of government of counties during the Republican era.
 The county magistrate elections are heavily and sometimes bitterly contested, and are often a stepping-stone to higher office.
 The translation dates from imperial China in which the county magistrate was the lowest official in the imperial Chinese bureaucracy and had judicial in addition to administrative functions.

 After losing the Chinese Civil War, county magistrate elections in the Republic of China were first open to election in the 1960s and, before the end of martial law in 1991, were the highest elected position of any real power, and hence, the focus of election campaigns by the Tangwai movement.
 The magistrates became the first level head of government after the central government reduced provincial powers in 1998.
 In the People's Republic of China, the county leader is elected by the local people's congress but the process is controlled by the Communist Party.

+Russia

+In Russia, magistrates (justices of the peace) handle minor criminal cases where imprisonment is for less than three years such as slander, petty hooliganism, public drunkenness, and serious traffic violations of a non-criminal nature, minor civil cases such as simple divorces, some property cases, disputes over land, and some labor cases, as well as some federal administrative law cases.